 Location: Identify the location where the action will be provided.
 If the action is provided to all schools within the LEA, the LEA must indicate “All Schools.”
 If the action is provided to specific schools within the LEA or specific grade spans only, the LEA must enter “Specific Schools” or “Specific Grade Spans.”
 Identify the individual school or a subset of schools or grade spans (e.g., all high schools or grades transitional kindergarten through grade five), as appropriate.

-Time Span: Enter “ongoing” if the action will be implemented for an indeterminate period of time.
+Time Span: Enter “ongoing” if the action will be implemented for an indeterminate period.
 Otherwise, indicate the span of time for which the action will be implemented.
 For example, an LEA might enter “1 Year,” or “2 Years,” or “6 Months.”

 Total Personnel: Enter the total amount of personnel expenditures utilized to implement this action.